-Ares has historically focused on investments in middle market companies and we will benefit from this experience.
+Ares has historically focused on investments in middle market companies and we benefit from this experience.
 Our investment adviser uses Ares' extensive network of relationships with intermediaries focused on middle market companies, including management teams, members of the investment banking community, private equity groups and other investment firms with whom Ares has had long-term relationships.
-We expect this network will enable us to attract well-positioned prospective portfolio company investments.
-In particular, our investment adviser works closely with the Ares' Capital Markets Group investment professionals who oversee a portfolio of investments in over

-300 companies and provide access to an extensive network of relationships and special insights into industry trends and the state of the capital markets.
+We believe this network enables us to attract well-positioned prospective portfolio company investments.
+In particular, our investment adviser works closely with the Ares investment professionals who oversee a portfolio of investments in over 400 companies and provide access to an extensive network of relationships and special insights into industry trends and the state of the capital markets.